fabiangambino/web-app-crm/README.md

 4. Create an advanced search form that works in the same manner as the quick search form from dashboard with extended search options.

+5. Create a feature that allows for exporting customizable contact data based on select object attributes. (exportable reports)

 ## Completed

 1. Completed authentication login feature logout button with redirection to dashboard.